ibm-cloud-docs/vmware-service/common/architecture-workload-isolation.md

 ![{{site.data.keyword.vmware-service_short}} region](../images/vmware-aas-region.svg){: caption="Figure 1. {{site.data.keyword.vmware-service_short}} region" caption-side="bottom"}

 The architecture details {{site.data.keyword.vmware-service_short}} solution components and different architecture layers to provide a dedicated and private implementation for customers.
-The architecture provides standardized and customizable deployment choices of VMware Cloud Director based virtual data center environments.
+The architecture provides standardized and customizable deployment choices of VMware Cloud Director™ based virtual data center environments.

 With single tenant Cloud Director instances and its virtual data center instances, customers can migrate or deploy VMware workloads to the cloud on the IBM-hosted and managed VMware infrastructure.
 Customer workloads that consist of networking configurations and VMs are isolated to single tenant dedicated infrastructure.